 1. Length of ownership

 How long have you owned the property?
-2 years 7 months
+6 months

 2. Council tax

 Which Council Tax band is your property in?
-Band D
+Band E

 3. Parking

 What are the arrangements for parking at your property?

-Garage, Driveway
+Allocated Parking Space

 Any other parking information: N/A

 4. Conservation area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
 No

 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
+Yes 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
 No Please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-N/A The relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: N/A b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Windows in the sun room replaced due to condensation damage, roughly done August 2017.
-Please give any guarantees which you received for this work to your solicitor or estate ag
+N/A • The relevant documents will be needed by the purchaser and you should give them to you solicitor as soon as possible for checking. our solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents b. solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents your solicitor or estate agent will arrange to obtain them: b. solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents your solicitor or estate agent will arrange to obtain them: N/A Have you had replacement windows, doors, patio doors or double glazing installed in s and b. solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents your solicitor or estate agent will arrange to obtain them: N/A Have you had replacement windows, doors, patio doors or double glazing installed in your property? s and b. solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents your solicitor or estate agent will arrange to obtain them: N/A Have you had replacement windows, doors, patio doors or double glazing installed in your property? (i) Were the replacements the same shape and type as the ones you replaced?
+No N/A N/A b. solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents your solicitor or estate agent will arrange to obtain them: N/A Have you had replacement windows, doors, patio doors or double glazing installed in your property? (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with appro No N/A N/A